WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Discussion and Future Work

 In this work, we presented \ourMethod, a framework that marks a shift from specialized, single-task models to a unified probabilistic foundation model of the atmosphere.
 Our results highlight an inherent trade-off between task-specific specialization and flexibility.
-While specialized baselines of comparable size achieve slightly lower RMSE in our experiments, we found that our method often exhibits less spectral smoothing and preserves more high-frequency details for atmospheric variables (Figure \ref{fig:spatial_downscaling_psd} and Figure \ref{fig:temporal_downscaling_psd_latlon_mean_hist}).
-By decoupling atmospheric dynamics from task specific objectives, \ourMethod supports arbitrary inference constraints, such as enforcing physical consistency or reconstructing arbitrary sensor inputs.
+While specialized baselines of comparable size achieve slightly lower RMSE in our experiments, we found that our method often exhibits less spectral smoothing and preserves more high-frequency details (\cref{fig:spatial_downscaling_psd,fig:temporal_downscaling_psd_latlon_mean_hist}).
+By decoupling atmospheric dynamics from task specific objectives, \ourMethod supports arbitrary inference constraints, such as enforcing physical consistency or reconstructing non-uniform sensor inputs.
 We even outperform our specialized baselines for sparse reconstruction and forecasting.
 We argue that this versatility outweighs the marginal pixel-wise gains of single-task models.
-Diffusion forcing allows \ourMethod to perform long-term rollouts without accumulation of artifacts compared to full sequence diffusion Figure \ref{fig:20y_forecast_psd_latlon_mean_hist}.
+Diffusion forcing enables \ourMethod to substantially increase autoregressive stability compared to full sequence diffusion (\cref{fig:20y_forecast_psd_latlon_mean_hist}).
+Generating two decades of data requires over 7,300 autoregressive steps, demonstrates the robustness of our prior.

-Our storyline experiments demonstrate the model's ability to disentangle global thermodynamics from local dynamics.
-Naive pixel-space interventions on the initial state fail to introduce a global warming signal, as the unconstrained model quickly reverts to its training climatology.
-However, by using MMPS to guide generation toward a warmer world, we successfully reproduced Clausius-Clapeyron scaling for extreme precipitation while maintaining dynamical consistency.
-Our method effectively mitigates the non-conservative nature of reanalysis data like ERA5, which does not strictly enforce conservation laws due to data assimilation.
-If a model learns these non-conservative dynamics, it is prone to propagate small errors during autoregressive rollouts, causing divergence from the physical state.
-Our results show that \ourMethod can act as a non-destructive physics regularizer, correcting these resulting inconsistencies during long rollouts without degrading short-term forecast skill.
-This allows for the integration all available physical constraints to further enhance performance.
+Our experiments demonstrate that active guidance is essential for out-of-distribution evaluation, as the unconstrained model quickly regresses toward the training distribution \citep{rackow2024robustness}.
+To counteract this drift, recent AI adaptations have relied on explicit dynamic nudging or costly ensemble filtering \citep{duan2025testing}, whereas our framework sustains a prescribed thermodynamic background state while leaving local dynamics unconstrained.
+We emphasize that this single-event analysis serves as a proof of concept.
+Localized extremes should be interpreted as plausible tail risks of the learned distribution rather than strict causal predictions.